The "Straight Run" Mystery: Why is it so hard?

 Summary

-Identifying a rooster vs. a hen is a journey that starts with genetics (ZZ vs. ZW chromosomes) and ends with the first egg or the first crow.
-While technology is giving us AI eyes and laser-scanned eggs, the basic physical clues—the shape of a feather, the redness of a comb, and the thickness of a leg—remain the most accessible tools for the everyday poultry lover.
-Remember, success in the coop isn't about being perfect; it's about paying attention to those small details that make each bird unique.
+Identifying a rooster vs. a hen is a journey that starts with genetics and ends with the first egg or the first crow.
+Success in the coop is about paying attention to those small details that make each bird unique.

 Comments: (0) Add comment